wildducktheories/quora-spam/README.md

 	docker-compose run privileged

-Alternatively, if you know what you are doing you can install make, bash, jq and curl, make locally and run quora-spam in your local environment.
+Alternatively, if you know what you are doing you can install `bash`, `jq`, `curl`, `make` locally and run `quora-spam` in your local environment.
 If you discover something that doesn't work properly under Windows feel to submit a PR for my consideration.

 # COMMANDS

-The quora-spam command is a wrapper for a large number of functions that can be used individually to achieve different ends.
-For the purposes of this document, I am going to describe commands that are enough to perform the basic spam reporting function.
+The `quora-spam` command is a wrapper for a large number of functions that can be used individually to achieve different ends.
+For the purposes of this document, we are going to describe the commands that are sufficient to perform the basic spam reporting function for the current sweet-hot-girls spam epidemic.
+If new variants emerge, we may release updates to deal with the variants.

 ## har save

 	pbpaste | quora-spam har save # or, quora-spam har save < saved.har

 This command reads a HAR file from stdin.
-A HAR file is an archive of requests your browser has sent to the Internet.
-We need to analyze this file so that we can extract a cookie we need to login to Quora on your behalf.
+A HAR file is an archive of requests your browser has sent to and responses received from the Internet.
+We need to analyze this file so that we can extract the cookies we need to login to Quora on your behalf.
+See the SECURITY note, below.

 These instructions assume you are using Chrome as your browser.
 You can probably find information about similar tools for your browser of choice.